NVIDIA/NVFlare/docs/quickstart.rst

 This step has copied all the NVFlare examples into the admin client's transfer folder.
 Once the server and clients are connected, the admin client can be used to deploy and run any of these applications.

-The hello-monai application requires the monai package and a few dependencies to be installed.
+The hello-pt-tb application requires a few dependencies to be installed.
 As in the installation section, we can install these in the Python virtual environment by running:

 .. code-block:: shell
   source nvflare-env/bin/activate
-  python3 -m pip install monai pytorch-ignite tqdm
+  python3 -m pip install torch torchvision tensorboard

 If using the Dockerfile above to run in a container, these dependencies have already been installed.